 By the novel Inferno, Brown’s historical references completely shifts focus from Christianity and move to science, but still continues the theme of distorting historical “facts”.
 By Brown’s fourth novel, he seems to have exhausted the prospect of a mystery or secret behind the Catholic Church.
-While Brown’s previous plotlines were focused on the Catholic Church’s distorted history with Mary Magdalene and the Illuminati, Christianity as a whole appears to be secondary to Inferno, similar to Lost Symbol.
+While Brown’s previous plotlines were focused on the Catholic Church’s distorted history with Mary Magdalene and the Illuminati, Christianity as a whole appears to be secondary to Inferno, similar to The Lost Symbol.
 While it is true that the central historical reference to Dante’s Inferno is about sin and hell, two Christian terms, there is very little interaction with the Catholic Church itself.
 The history, instead, focuses more on the ethics of science based on scientific data and philosophical theories rather than the mysteries of the Catholic Church.
 For example, the history of Transhumanism is referenced to explain why the villain, Bertrand Zobrist’s, desires to make a portion of the human species infertile.
 Transhumanism is the intellectual movement aiming to have an ongoing improvement of the human species (Brown, I).
 Dan then uses this philosophy and a number of scientific historical references to make an argument for infertility.
 He references multiple modern historical sources like the Population Apocalypse Equation that argues that we are approaching the upper limit of people that the earth can sustain (Beyer, 22/7).
 Additionally, the Principle of Population predicts on the basis of ever growing population the inevitable onset of poverty and famine in a world incapable of sustaining that uncontrolled growth (Beyer, 22/7).
 To solve this problem, Zobrist’s proposed solution to overpopulation relies on modern technology, a vector virus, which relies on historical research documented by the biologists Fouchier and Yoshihiro Kawaoka (Beyer, 22/7).
 So much of the historical references are used to further and argument rather than create a fictional conflict between a secret society and the Catholic Church.

 In many of these historical references, Brown continues his theme of distorting their true impact in order to make the arguments and plotline more convincing.